aarushg22/MPPI-Controller/README.md

 ### Running the Simulation

 1. Open Webots: Launch the Webots simulator.
-2. Open a TurtleBot3 world: You'll need to have a Webots world with a TurtleBot3 robot and obstacles.
+2. Open a TurtleBot3 world: You'll need to have a Webots world with a TurtleBot3 Lidar robot and obstacles.
 You can create one from scratch or use an existing example world.
 If you use the example world, then you'll have to copy it out to a place in your filesystem.
 3. Set the controller: Go to the controller folder of where you created your new world in the previous step and clone this repo here.
 4. Start the simulation: Run the simulation in Webots.